 Shared ownership mortgages

 Shared ownership mortgages are designed to help non-homeowners step onto the property ladder.
-Part of the Government’s Help to Buy scheme, they allow you to take out a mortgage on a share of a property currently owned by a housing association.
+Part of a government scheme, they allow you to take out a mortgage on a share of a property currently owned by a housing association.

 Shared ownership mortgages are designed to help non-homeowners step onto the property ladder.
-Part of the Government’s Help to Buy scheme, they allow you to take out a mortgage on a share of a property currently owned by a housing association.
+Part of a government scheme, they allow you to take out a mortgage on a share of a property currently owned by a housing association.

 What is a shared ownership mortgage?